sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 What is the picture on the box of the Bible?
 Another way we might ask this question is: what is the unifying theme of the book?
 Let's take a quick look at the first and last books of the Bible to see if we can find any hints!

+Sometimes a piece seems

+For the crowd here today, we are going to be looking at some pretty familar pieces.
+But I would like to test out wheter some of these pieces perhaps fit togheter better maybe just a little differently than you might have considered before.

 Introduce Adam and Christ as the pictures on the box.
 One is but a shadow of the other.

 - Paul draws out significant parallels and contrasts between Adam and Christ